sh1543/Steganography/README.md

 ## Steganography

-Let’s understand what is steganography, digital images, pixels, and color models.
+Let’s understand what is steganography.

 ### What is steganography?